sahilparekh04/MediPlus/README.md

 MediPlus is a modern, clean, and professional-looking website template ideal for healthcare-related businesses like clinics, hospitals, or medical centers.
 This website showcases multiple sections such as:

+- Navbar
-- Hero section with call to action
+- Hero section
 - Testimonials
-- Information & Footer
+- Footer

 ## 💻 Technologies Used